Updated: March 23, 2025 - By: - Categories: Freshwater Fish

 Lighting

-The setup and cycle of shrimp tanks are the same as for freshwater fish.
-After you have collected all equipment for the setup, read our guides to aquarium setup and fishless cycle to make the tank ready for shrimp keeping.
+The setup and cycling process for shrimp tanks mirror those for freshwater fish.
+After gathering your equipment, consult our guides on aquarium setup and fishless cycling to prepare your tank for shrimp.

-A pH of 6.5-7.0 will suit most species of freshwater shrimp but some species do prefer a slightly different range.
+A pH of 6.5-7.0 suits most freshwater shrimp, but certain species prefer a slightly different range—always check your specific type.

-The optimal GH for most shrimp is 6-8 but always check your specific species to ensure it is correct.
+The optimal GH for most shrimp is 6-8, but confirm this for your specific species.

 API GH & KH test kitAPI GH & KH test kit #ad